hitblast/trimsec/README.md

 > [!NOTE]
 > For more information on all available commands, type `trimsec --help`.

-Trimsec provides two core functionalities: calculating saved time with a speed multiplier and managing your time bank data.
+The tool provides two core functionalities: calculating saved time with a speed multiplier and managing your time bank data.
 This guide explains how to use both features in a seamless flow.